Supply Chain Scorecard Insights

 The constraint didn't limit the solution.
 It improved it.

 The graph view would have been more expressive.
-The hierarchical drill-down was more executable — and because the constraint forced a precise mapping of the decision tree, more structurally rigorous than the original concept.
-That's not a consolation.
-It's the lesson.
+However, the hierarchical drill-down was more executable and the constraint forced a more precise mapping of the decision tree.
+This created a more structurally rigorous concept.